 "Horn Playing from the Inside Out" deconstructs brass playing and presents specific methods to improve technique, musicianship, practicing, audition taking, managing performance anxiety and expressing authentic emotion through sound.
 Warm-ups and daily exercises are presented and explained.
 The final section, "Applying the Method," puts it all together with step-by-step instructions on how to master challenging orchestral excerpts both technically and artistically.

-Third edition of print book available from Pope Repair ($19.95) in North America and Paxman Musical Instruments in Europe.
+Third edition of print book available from Pope Repair or Osmun Music ($19.95) in North America and Paxman Musical Instruments in Europe.